 Discovering Sanremo: what to see and how to get there

-In this short guide, we will find out what to see in Sanremo in a three-day trip.
 In addition to its beautiful flowers, Sanremo offers many entertainment opportunities such as bingo and the historic Casino, the world-famous Ariston Theater, but also enchanting experiences in the Regina Elena gardens, cultural-religious in the Sanctuary of the Madonna della Costa, and even scientific-artistic with the Villa Nobel.
-So let’s start our journey in nature, in the history of Italian music, in art, culture and science… because Sanremo is Sanremo!

 The Flowers of Sanremo